 Latest publications, news and events

-Kimmo Hakola's monologue opera Akseli was premiered by the Finnish Chamber Orchestra and Avanti!
-Chamber Orchestra on 28 February.
-Singing the leading role was baritone Jorma Hynninen.
+Kimmo Hakola's monologue opera Akseli was premiered by Jorma Hynninen and the Avanti!
+Chamber Orchestra on 28 February at the Ateneum Hall in Helsinki.
 Pekka Hako has written the libretto to this opera about the mindscapes and visions of legendary Finnish artist Akseli Gallen-Kallela.

 Piano Concerto (IX Lux)